microsoft/TaskWeaver/website/docs/FAQ.md

 }
 ```
 Then, pass the `config` to the plugin constructor.
 As yaml is type sensitive, you need to make sure that the type of the configuration is correct.

+### Q: Why I see the error message "RuntimeError: This event loop is already running"?

+A: We use a Jupyter Kernel to execute the code in TaskWeaver.
+The Jupyter Kernel uses an event loop to manage the execution of the code.
+If you see the error message "RuntimeError: This event loop is already running.", it typically means that the event loop is already running.
+This is typically caused by the enviroment where TaskWeaver is running.
+For example, if you are running TaskWeaver in a Jupyter Notebook.